 Sensitize public service operators

-Public service vehicle Operators like drivers and conductors in more populated urban areas should be sensitized to the proper care of people with disabilities.
+Public service vehicle Operators like drivers and conductors in more populated urban areas should be sensitized to the proper care of persons with disabilities.
 Unfortunately, this could be a real issue that may take a while to be fully overseen due to the highly populated urban areas in African countries.

-Due to the congestion in most public service vehicle terminuses, people with disabilities tend to be neglected.
+Due to the congestion in most public service vehicle terminuses, persons with disabilities tend to be neglected.
 It may be harder for an individual with a mobility impairment to board a bus because the operators are not informed or do not care for the need to assist.
 To fully reach out to them, platforms such as non-governmental organizations and the Red Cross, with the help of the vast public transport sectors, can devise means of sensitization on disability challenges.

 Use of limitation signs to assist people with mobility impairments